Skip advert

 Advertisement - Article continues below

-To begin with, power options for the Cupra Leon centred around the Volkswagen Group’s ubiquitous 2.0-litre, four-cylinder TSI unit, in either 242bhp or 296bhp form, with a 242bhp 1.4-litre petrol plug-in hybrid version to serve up an appealing combination of usable power and economy.
-Driving purists may be disappointed that there is no manual gearbox option available for any of these derivatives, with the hybrid and more powerful pure petrol cars using six- and seven-speed DSG automatic transmissions respectively.
+The hottest power options for the Cupra Leon centre around the Volkswagen Group’s ubiquitous 2.0-litre, turbocharged, four-cylinder TSI unit, in either 296bhp or 306bhp forms.
+There’s also a 242bhp 1.4-litre petrol plug-in hybrid version to offer an appealing combination of usable power, with potentially greater fuel economy and lower emissions.
+Driving purists may be disappointed that there is no manual gearbox option available for any of these derivatives, with the hybrid and more powerful pure petrol cars using six- and seven-speed DSG automatic transmissions, respectively.

 Advertisement - Article continues below